fin-language/blog/integers-1.md

 // fin
 u16 calc_7(u16 a, u16 b)
 {
-  return (a.u32 * b / 1024).unsafe_to_u16();
+  return (a.u32 * b / 1024).narrow_to_u16();
+  // - `a.u32` is a safe widening of a to u32
+  // - `b` is implicitly widened to u32 to match `a.u32`
-  // "Unsafe" narrowing conversion tells the reader that truncation should never happen.
+  // - `.narrow_to_u16()` is a narrowing conversion that checks for data loss/truncation.
   //   If truncation happens during C# simulation, an exception is thrown.
+The generated C code
+  //   can either check for truncation or not depending on the math mode.
 More below.
 }
 ```